rammazzoti2000/Ruby-capstone-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## Instructions

-The **_CSS Linter_** does basic syntax checking as well as applying a set of rules to the code and throws back an error if bad syntax is found.
+The **_CSS Linter_** does basic syntax checking, as well as applying a set of rules to the code and throws back an error if bad syntax is found.
 The throwback error is being printed out indicating the line and column of the specific syntax issue.

 **Examples**